thiswillbeyourgithub/LiTOY-aka-List-that-Outlives-You/README.md

     * add a short term deck that allows to simply order item by order of when they should be done
     * store in persistent data the number of time litoy is run since its last db check, then print a reminder to check the db if it's above 50
     * use something in ascii to plot the deltas https://stackoverflow.com/questions/20295646/python-ascii-plots-in-terminal
-    * metadata should contain the name of the url tab
+    * metadata should contain the name of the url tab : https://github.com/impredicative/urltitle/  or  https://gist.github.com/anderser/1682452
     * metadata field should actually never appear while fighting, write it in the readme
     * rename all elos to elo1 elo2 etc, and write the dictionnary that translates the name when printing, same with deltas (rename to delta1 etc)
     * investigate wether to user this to manage settings :  https://pypi.org/project/simple-settings/